root-project/training/BasicCourse/Exercises/WorkingWithColumnarData/readme.md

  - Using TBrowser if possible
  - Using *TTre::Draw*

-### TDataFrame
-Now, go back to the previous work you performed.
-Can you do the same with *TDataFrame*, both in Python and C++?

 ## A Random Dataset
 With a method of your choice, create a TTree with three columns filled with random numbers.
 The columns should be done as follows:
  - **Column 1**: Poisson numbers with mu = 4